Vibrant Riverside Cities

 Gardiner

-With a variety of shopping, dining, entertainment a short visit to the riverside town of Gardiner can easily be turned into a full day.
+With a variety of shopping, dining, and entertainment, a visit to Gardiner can easily be turned into a full day.
 Charming shopfronts and well-rated restaurants flank both sides of Water Street.

-For those looking for entertainment should look no further than Johnson Hall.
-The hall now boasts year-round performances as it continues to work towards the complete restoration of the magnificent theater housed within.
-During the summer Johnson Hall holds the weekly Waterfront Concert Series.
+Johnson Hall now boasts year-round performances following the complete restoration of the magnificent theater housed within.
+During the summer, Johnson Hall holds the weekly Waterfront Concert Series.

-Looking around, you’ll notice how well-cared-for the facades of the buildings are.
-This is a testament to the town’s efforts to keep the spirit of the area alive.
-Additionally, family-friendly and fantastic events grace downtown.
-There is no going wrong if you plan on coming to Gardiner.
-Visitors are welcome to take advantage of the town’s amazing waterfront park.
-Wander past its many picturesque homes, the beautiful library, or take the self-guided walking tour in the footsteps of poet E.A.
+Family-friendly and fantastic events grace downtown.
+Visitors are welcome to linger at the town’s amazing waterfront park.
+Stroll past its many picturesque homes and the beautiful library, or take the self-guided walking tour in the footsteps of poet E.A.
 Robinson.

 Hallowell

-Hallowell rests on a slow-moving stretch of the Kennebec River below Augusta.
-But the town does not feel like it’s resting, day or night.
-A key center of art and culture for the region, Hallowell should top your list of places to visit in Maine’s Kennebec Valley.
+Hallowell rests on a slow-moving stretch of the Kennebec River.
+But the town rarely rests, day or night.
+A key center of art and culture for the area, Hallowell should top your list of places to visit in Maine’s Kennebec Valley.

-The eclectic variety of restaurants and shops create the tidy and welcoming package that is Hallowell — Maine’s tiniest city and a National Historic District to boot.
-Because of this, visitors feel simultaneously quaint and urbane.
-With an abundance of Federalist and Victorian structures, the area deserves a more in-depth visit.
+The eclectic variety of restaurants and shops fill Maine’s tiniest city — a National Historic District to boot.
+Because of this, visitors feel simultaneously quaint and urbane with an abundance of Federalist and Victorian structures.

-Shop along Water Street stopping in at any of the many charming shops.
+Shop along Water Street.
 Take your pick from a collection of antique and vintage shops where you can certainly find something you “have to have.”
-Discover an excellent selection of boutiques, book shops, and gift stores.
+Discover a selection of boutiques, book shops, and gift stores.
 Plus, there are all the locally owned places you’d expect to find in a busy community.

 Shopping along Water Street in Hallowell